 In 2018 over 50% of the global website traffic was served on mobile phones and the trend is only going to keep increasing!

-What’s more, Google now favours websites that are mobile-friendly, in fact, it’s one of 200 ranking factors (see number 39 & 40) listed by Backlino that all work together to influence if your website is likely to be ranked highly in search engine results.
+What’s more, Google now favours websites that are mobile-friendly, in fact, it’s one of 200 ranking factors (see number 39 & 40) listed by Backlinko that all work together to influence if your website is likely to be ranked highly in search engine results.

 If you need more convincing, Google, who only use one index, now uses mobile-first indexing.
 This means the search engine now mainly uses the mobile version of the content on your website (if you have a mobile version) for indexing and ranking.
 Previously, Google’s index primarily used the desktop version of a page’s content when evaluating the relevance of a page to a user’s query.
-As of July 1st, 2019, mobile-first indexing is enabled by default for all websites that are new to the web or previously unknown to Google Search.
+As of July 1st, 2019, mobile-first indexing is the default for all websites that are new to the web or previously unknown to Google Search.

 To make sure your website is mobile-friendly, responsive to different screen sizes and without clickable elements positioned too close together, use this handy Google test.